-Concept of a Boy-Led Troop
+Concept of a Scout-Led Troop

 This is a basic tenet of our troop philosophy.
 The Scouts run the troop.
-Under the direction of the Senior Patrol Leader (the highest boy-held position in the troop), the Scouts plan the year, they schedule activities, they run the meetings, they train the new scouts, they plan their own meals, and they cook their own food.
+Under the direction of the Senior Patrol Leader (the highest scout-held position in the troop), the Scouts plan the year, they schedule activities, they run the meetings, they train the new scouts, they plan their own meals, and they cook their own food.
 Surely they will make mistakes, but will learn in the process leadership, communications, ethical decision making and team work skills.
 As adult leaders, we are here to serve our scouts and grow them into better leaders.
 The best way to do that is to allow them to try things out, experience success and failure and encourage them to constantly challenge themselves or try new approaches and techniques.

 Scout Positions, JLT, and the PLC